3003/Text-Retrieval-Python/README.md

 - Users obtain a **result** and may **reformulate** (refine) their query, based on **suggestions**.

 ##Ranking##
-Search engines use(d) to rank web documents based on features, such as:
+Search engines (used to) rank web documents based on features, such as:
 - Term Frequency (In URL, pagetitle, body and metatags)
 - TF-IDF
 - BM25